 After matriculating with Cabarrus College, students are expected to take all coursework for the certificate, diploma, or degree at Cabarrus College.
 Transfer credit will not be awarded to students concurrently enrolled at another institution of higher education unless prior permission has been granted by the Provost.
-Students may request special permission by contacting the Director of Student Records and Information Management.
+Students may request special permission by contacting the Associate Dean, Student Affairs and Enrollment Management.